rosbacke/delegate/README.md

     }

-## Design goals driving the design.
+## Design goals driving the design

   * Should behave close to a normal function pointer.
     Small, efficient, no heap allocation, no exceptions.